 Once you understand lisp, you get wings for the rest of your career.
 It was true for me anyway.

 I ran a boutique consulting studio for six years, facjure , working mostly remote, living my dream and having more time for my art projects.
 I traveled and backpacked to a dozen countries.
-Until Covid19 hit in 2020, and I started working for a tech company again.
+And one day Covid19 hit in 2020, I reprioritized my life and work, and I started working for a large tech company.

 I also speak five human languages and my mother tongue is a dialect of sanksrit.